Our Vision, Mission, and Values

 Our Learning Benefits

-Kōwhai Room – Year 1 to 3
+Te Tipu – Year 1 to 3

-There are 22 fabulous children from Year 4 to 6 in Rimu Room.
-Our inside learning space is in the new modern learning block and includes the library, middle classroom and shared wet area.
-The classroom has a variety of seating, tables and small and open spaces for children to work in, on and around.
-The children in Rimu have opportunities to work with increasing levels of independence and flexibility.
+Our Year 3-6 children work in the Studio block.
+This has two large classrooms and a break out space.
+In addition there are bi-folding doors opening to the deck area.
+The spaces have a variety of seating, tables, and small and open spaces for children to work in, on, and around.
+The children have opportunities to work with increasing levels of independence and flexibility.
 Learners are encouraged to be self-managing and develop more independent learning strategies.
-The children are given greater responsibility and increasing leadership opportunities.
+The children are given greater responsibility and increasing leadership opportunities as appropriate.

 Children are encouraged to work together within their own class and between the classrooms reflecting the special Tuakana-Teina relationship between an older person (tuakana) and a younger person (teina).
 Opportunities to work together are evident in all we do, reflecting our school values and the family feel of the school.

 Together we learn – Together we grow

 At SCS we all work together to create a positive place for students, staff, whānau, and the community.
 We do this through our Waka Hoe, which reflects the Positive Behaviour for Learning School-Wide vision (PB4L-SW).

 PB4L–SW is an evidence-based framework for implementation that looks at behaviour and learning from a whole-of-school as well as an individual student perspective.
 It provides schools with a process for teaching social and behavioural skills and helps them to develop a positive, proactive, and systematic approach based on school data.
 It takes the approach that opportunities for learning and achievement increase if: